Statement of Work Understanding the basics

 Clarity and Understanding: The SOW provides a clear and detailed description of the project objectives, scope, and deliverables.
 As a result, since everyone involved is aware of what they have set to accomplish, there is less likelihood of misunderstandings and miscommunications.

 Scope Management: By clearly defining the scope of work in the SOW, it becomes easier to manage and control changes throughout the project.
-It serves as a reference point to evaluate whether additional requests or amendments fall within the agreed-upon scope, minimizing disagreements and the associated risks.
+It serves as a reference point to evaluate whether contract variations or amendments fall within the agreed-upon scope, minimizing disagreements and the associated risks.

 Set Expectation: The SOW outlines the specific deliverables, timelines, and performance standards expected from the parties.
 There is less chance of non-compliance or subpar work when they have clear expectations for both parties.
 Additionally, it offers a benchmark to evaluate a project’s success.